• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: Should You Sign an NDA?
+Should You Sign a Copywriting NDA?

 By Nicki Krawczyk Leave a Comment

 When a potential client or employer gives you a document to sign, most of us just sign it without a second thought.
 After all, you want the work, right?
-But today we’re going to dig a little more into the implications of one of the most common legal documents you’ll sign: the NDA.
-Read on…
+But this is an important decision to make.

 Let’s backtrack a bit before we even talk about signing it and define what an NDA is.
-NDA stands for “non-disclosure agreement.”
-The general gist of a non-disclosure agreement is that you agree not to publicly discuss (disclose) projects you work on at a company.
+NDA stands for “nondisclosure agreement.”
+The general gist of a nondisclosure agreement is that you agree not to publicly discuss (disclose) projects you work on at a company.
 Sometimes a company will limit it to a specific project, and sometimes it will cover everything you work on.

 Companies use NDAs because they want to prevent the public from finding out about projects before they’re ready to release them.
 Of course, as part of the public, they also want to avoid competitors finding out about them.